Certificate Programs: Continuing, Professional & Executive Education

-The VPAP office works with Dean’s Offices to compile an annual list of certificates in continuing, professional and executive education (not-for-credit).
-This list is included in an annual report by the Provost to the Committee on Academic Policy and Programs.
+The VPAP Office works with Dean’s Offices to compile an annual list of certificates in continuing, professional and executive education (not-for-credit).
+This list is included in an annual report by the Provost to the Committee on Academic Policy & Programs.

 - Statement of Policy on Continuing Education (PDF)

 - Policy on Certificates (For-Credit and Not-for-Credit) (PDF)